AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 >[!NOTE]
 >
-> Starting with 2025.11.0 release, **Repository** in the Editor will be deprecated and replaced by **Explorer** for **Cloud service** setup.
-For **On-Premise** setup, you will continue to view and use Repository through the Editor interface till 5.1 release of Experience Manager Guides.
+> Starting with 2025.11.0 release for Cloud Service and 5.2.0 release for On-Premise, **Repository** is replaced by **Explorer**.
+For On-Premise prior to version 5.2, you will continue to view and use Repository through the Editor interface.

 When you select the Repository icon, you get a list of files and folders available in DAM.
 By default, you can view the files by titles.
 As you hover over a file, you can view the file title and the file name as a tooltip.